 Foundation of a sole proprietorship

 A sole proprietorship generally begins as soon as activities are taken up.
 There is no need for a formal foundation act, and therefore no formation costs are involved.
-You need to notify the competent tax office within one month after having taken up activities.
+You need to notify the responsible tax office within one month after having begun activities.
 Sole traders who do not work as artists but want to generate commercial earnings (culture managers, curators, concert agencies, music productions, etc.) must apply for a trade licence (subject to fees) if they fall under the Trade Code (Gewerbeordnung).
-Once you have a trade licence, you must mandatorily become a member of the chamber of commerce and trade (one-time registration fee, annual membership dues).
+Once you have a trade licence, it is mandatory to join the chamber of commerce and trade (one-time registration fee, annual membership dues).

-An artist within the meaning of the Artists’ Social Insurance Law (Künstlersozial-versicherungsgesetz KSVG) is any person who creates, performs or teaches music, performing or fine arts.
+An artist within the parameters of the Artists’ Social Insurance Law (Künstlersozial-versicherungsgesetz KSVG) is any person who creates, performs or teaches music, performing or fine arts.

 A trade licence is not required.